Asymptotic behavior of modular representations over abelian $p$-groups: The real algebra

 Take $0 \leq a \leq p^{e+1}$ and write $a=bp+r$ with $0 \leq b \leq p^e,0 \leq r \leq p-1$.
 We want to show

 In other words,

 Since the image of an element under $\varphi_e$ is already piecewise linear on $[c/p^e,(c+1)/p^e]$, it suffices to show for any integer $0 \leq c \leq p^e$,

 It is staightforward to verify that for $c \leq b$ both sides are equal to $cp$ and for $c \geq b+1$ both sides are equal to $a$.
-So the commutativity of the second diagram is proved. \end{proof} The limit of the map $\lim_{e \to \infty} R_e$ is the identity map.
+So the commutativity of the second diagram is proved. \end{proof} We see $\lim_{e \to \infty} R_e$ is the identity map on $\mathcal{F}$.
 The Frobenius reciprocity for functions in $\mathcal{F}$ takes the form

 which is a trivial identity.